 “Yes we did, but tell me, what’s the tuition here?”

 “It’s $4,985, but we have financial aid available for those with financial need.
 We also allow parents to pay monthly.”

 “Over how many months?”

 Immediately, the parents have divided $4,985 by 10 and the number “498.50” is now in their head.
-That’s probably higher than any monthly payment they currently have…except for their housing/rent/mortgage payment.
+That’s probably higher than any monthly payment they currently have…except for their housing/rent/mortgage payment…and maybe their van…definitely their truck.
 And that’s only for one child.
 If there are three children in the school, we could be looking at a five-figure total, which might rival one’s payment for where they live.
 Now, the parents are thinking, “We can’t afford that.
 How will we ever work that into our budget?”

-Your school may have a registration fee.
-A number of schools I speak with have a fee that ranges from $25 per family to $195 per family.
-If your school has a registration fee, and you’d like an easy way to develop a 9 pay payment plan, send an email to email@example.com and use the words “9 pay plus registration fee” in the subject line.
+As for that registration fee, a number of schools I’ve worked with have a fee that ranges from $25 per family to $195 per family.
+If your school has a registration fee, and you’d like an easy way to develop a 9 pay payment plan, send an email to [email protected] and use the words “9 pay plus registration down payment” in the subject line.